Bruin-Dev/Intelygenz/velocloud-bridge/README.md

-When a message is received by `alert.request.all.edges`, the bridge will get a list of edge statuses along with associated edge ids and enterprise name for each edge status and send to a response topic identified by the message received from `alert.request.all.edges`, formed as it is shown in the next schema:
+When a message is received by `alert.request.all.edges`, the bridge will get a list of edge statuses along with associated edge ids and enterprise name for each edge status and send to a response topic that was built by NATS under the hood:

 __alert.request.all.edges schema__
 ```
 {
     'request_id': uuid(),
-    'response_topic': f"alert.response.all.edges.{service_id}",
     'filter': []
 }
 ```